awslabs/fortuna/README.rst

 A Library for Uncertainty Quantification
 ========================================
 Proper estimation of predictive uncertainty is fundamental in applications that involve critical decisions.
-It can be used to assess reliability of model predictions, trigger human intervention, or decide whether a model can be safely deployed in the wild.
+Uncertainty can be used to assess reliability of model predictions, trigger human intervention, or decide whether a model can be safely deployed in the wild.

 Fortuna is a library for uncertainty quantification that makes it easy for users to run benchmarks and bring uncertainty to production systems.